2ManyDJs launch new mix collection on Apple Music

 - READ MORE: Soulwax talk new single ‘Empty Dancefloor’: “We miss that emotion of making people lose their minds”

-The brothers (Stephen and David Dewaele) have delved into their archive for the project, which combines “jump genre from techno to disco to loungecore library music, all selected from of the world’s great vinyl record collections”.
+The brothers Stephen and David Dewaele, also of Soulwax, have delved into their archive for the project, which combines “jump genre from techno to disco to loungecore library music, all selected from of the world’s great vinyl record collections”.

 Additionally, the mixes feature archived works from the duo’s Radio Soulwax Project – including ‘As Heard On Radio Soulwax Pt.2’ – as well as a recording from 2ManyDJs Primavera Sound 2022 set.